 Archie, which was released in 1990 is considered to be the first search engine.
 Following its lead Excite, Lycos and Infoseek showed up in the mid-’90s.
 They were all tackling the issue of how data can be structured better and shown to the user.

-Even though search engines like Alta Vista and Yahoo Search were created in 1994, it was only during 1996, when Google was created, the problem of organizing search results was bettered.
+Even though search engines like Alta Vista and Yahoo Search were created in 1994, it was only in 1996, when Google was created, the problem of organizing search results was bettered.

 The early stages of the internet were not so stable, most websites were spammy and unstructured.
 For search engines, the basic task was to search through directories and text files.
-What most search engines were able to do was to arrange useful links together.
-Websites were ranked based on certain factors like keywords, word count and domain names related to the query.
-During then a website was able to rank in the first position if it had the keyword written 10 or 100 times in it.
+What most search engines were able to do was arrange useful links together.
+Websites were ranked based on certain factors like keywords, word count, and domain names related to the query.
+During then, a website was able to rank in the first position if it had the keyword written 10 or 100 times in it.
 Websites with lower word counts are used to rank lower.
-So, people began adding more keywords to their website to rank higher, regardless of whether it would make any sense.
+So, people began adding more keywords to their websites to rank higher, regardless of whether it would make any sense.

 In this chaos, users had to go through hell when surfing the internet to get what they are looking for.
 Google was able to handle this problem better than its competitors.
 It introduced a ranking algorithm way back in 1996 named PageRank.
 The priority was to rank web pages based on the number of quality links to them.
 It partially solved the problem of keyword spamming.